-Renewal Opportunities for Caremark, Express Scripts, and Optum Rx Combined Incumbent Renewal Rate 87.8% Share of Lost Renewal Opportunities Where Winner is Identified Winner is one of the other two of the three largest PBMs 47.7% Winner is a smaller PBM 52.3% Sources: Caremark, Express Scripts, and Optum Rx win-loss oppor tunity data.
-Notes: 1 Not - 11 DDM - monimum data il data al-ina - for anno stina anno secondari • b) Plan sponsors contract for a variety of services, some of which they self-supply

-1. Not all PBMs maintain detailed tracking of competing renewal winners.
+Renewal Opportunities for Caremark, Express Scripts, and Optum Rx Combined Incumbent Renewal Rate 87.8% Share of Lost Renewal Opportunities Where Winner is Identified Winner is one of the other two of the three largest PBMs 47.7% Winner is a smaller PBM 52.3% Sources: Caremark, Express Scripts, and Optum Rx win-loss opportunity data.
+Notes: 1.
+Not all PBMs maintain detailed tracking of competing renewal winners.